retirement-home/seniorpw/README.md

 If you have set a passphrase to protect your identity file, then running `age -d -i .identity.age example.com.age` would require you to enter the passphrase each time.
-Because this is very cumbersome, senior provides an agent.
+Because this is very cumbersome, seniorpw provides an agent.

 Upon receiving your passphrase once,
 `senior` starts `senior-agent` to cache your identity.